 Do I need a lawyer?

-No, you do not need a lawyer to file for custody.
+You do not need a lawyer to file for custody.
 However, it may be best to get a lawyer, to make sure that your rights are protected.
 If you cannot afford a lawyer, you may be able to find sources of free or low-cost legal help on our NJ Finding a Lawyer.
 Additionally, in some cases, the judge may decide that it is appropriate to order the other party to pay your attorney fees.1

 If you are unable to get a lawyer, you can visit your local courthouse to file the paperwork that you will need to start a custody case.